RoAF 90th Airlift Base

 The Romanian Air Force 90th Airlift Base "Comandor Aviator Gheorghe Bănciulescu" (Baza 90 Transport Aerian), also known as Otopeni Air Base, is located at the Henri Coandă International Airport, near Bucharest.
-The base is currently home to the 901st and 902nd Air Transport squadrons, operating C-130 Hercules, C-27J Spartan, An-26 and An-30 aircraft, as well as the 903rd Transport Helicopter Squadron, operating the IAR-330L and IAR 330M.
+The base is currently home to the 901st and 902nd Air Transport squadrons, operating Lockheed C-130 Hercules, Alenia C-27J Spartan, Antonov An-26 and Antonov An-30 aircraft, as well as the 903rd Transport Helicopter Squadron, operating the IAR 330L and IAR 330M.
 The 90th Airlift Base was also the home of the Presidential and Government aircraft.

 In October 2004, the 71st Helicopter Squadron was transferred to the 90th Airlift Base, adding IAR-330 SOCAT to its inventory.
 The 90th Airlift Base has also MEDEVAC capability.

 The current commander of the base is General de flotilă aeriană Ion Emil-Florian Tecuceanu.